Michael Moorefield Named PSRS/PEERS Chief Counsel

 It is important to understand post-retirement work limits and how they may impact your benefit payments.

-As of June 30, 2022, over 103,000 individuals received benefits from PSRS/PEERS.
-Total annual benefits paid were approximately $3.4 billion.
-Of this amount, approximately $3 billion, or 88%, was distributed among Missouri’s 114 counties, positively impacting the state’s economy.
+As of June 30, 2024, approximately 110,000 individuals received benefits from PSRS/PEERS.
+Total annual benefits paid was over $3.8 billion.
+Of this amount, approximately $3.4 billion, or 88%, was distributed among Missouri's 114 counties, positively impacting the state's economy.

 PSRS/PEERS' funding comes from three sources, member contributions, employer contributions and investment earnings.
 Investment earnings are the primary source of funding for every dollar of PSRS/PEERS benefits paid.